aaron/montventure/_posts/2016-08-24-jewel-basin-backpack.md

 In the morning we debated about staying in the same camp another night, but decided to pack things up and head down the trail to explore more of the area.
 We soon entered the Jewel lakes area and took the scenic slightly longer route visiting all the lakes in the basin.
 Harper had been talking about swimming in the lakes since the beginning of the trip and soon found one to her liking.
 Michael, Audrey, and I all joined her which kicked off a lake swimming competition.
 We decided you could get one point per lake per day.
 So two swims in one lake in one day would only be one point.
 But two swims in one lake on different days would be two points.

-{% include image.html image="climbing-trail-above-blackfoot-lake.jpg" %}

 From the Jewel lakes we made our way toward Blackfoot Lake.
 The gradually descending trail make for fairly easy hiking but the numerous thimbleberry bushes slowed us down.
 The entire hillside seemed to covered with ripe thimbleberries.
 Zach and Julie reached Blackfoot Lake first and Zach swam gaining a point which tied him with everyone who swam that morning.
 We took a leisurely lunch break while the kids intermittently snacked and played with Mochi in the water.
 Audrey and Harper decided to swim too putting them in the lead with two points each.

-We left Blackfoot Lake with a possible goal of heading to Wildcat Lake for the night.
-But the long slow climb back toward the ridge changed the minds of the adults.
-The kids were set on going to Wildcat and were not swayed by how far it was, or that we would have to turn around and retrace our steps in the morning.
-But parents get final say so we headed south for the Twin Lakes with some grumbling from the troops.
-We were soon traversing a steep slope above two beautiful lakes tucked into a small basin below us and Wildcat Lake was forgotten.
-Two lakes means two points!
-The trail dropped steadily down to the level of the lakes and we found a beautiful grassy campsite on a strip of land between the two lakes.

 <div class="row no-gutters">
   <div class="col-md-6">